kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

 If you have the GraphViz package installed, the results can be plotted
 with:

-$ dot -Tjpg depend.dot > depend.jpg
+$ dot -Tpng depend.dot > depend.png